t4t5/Tweether/README.md

 ## Usage

 All the data is stored on the Ethereum blockchain, which means that signing up and posting tweets costs a small amount of ether.
 This is probably not something that people would be willing to pay for in the near future, but serves as a proof-of-concept.

+## Learn how to create DApps like this

+Check out my online course [Discover Ethereum & Solidity](https://www.ludu.co/course/ethereum) on Ludu to learn how to build Tweether from scratch, as well as how to build complete Dapps with Solidity, Truffle and modern frontend frameworks like Next.js.